 This is good news.
 The Center’s habitat for salamanders is doing well.
 The ponds are clean enough to support them.
 And, the oak forests surrounding the ponds are plentiful enough to provide quality habitat during their land-dwelling phase.
 That’s why our conservation efforts are so important; removing invasive plant species and replenishing trees is good for their habitat.

 Effects of a Changing Environment

-Having a healthy habitat for Blue-spotted Salamanders ensures a good environment for other animals.
-They share their pond environment with Eastern Gray Treefrogs, Wood Frogs, and many species of tadpoles.
-As the Center undergoes changes with the ravine restoration project, we will add new ponds.
-It is important to understand how the Blue-spotted Salamander accommodates to new environments.
-To further our understanding of the salamander, our citizen scientists will expand their monitoring scope to six ponds during this season’s observations.
+Having a healthy habitat for blue-spotted salamanders ensures a good environment for other animals.
+They share their pond environment with eastern gray treefrogs, wood frogs, and many species of tadpoles.
+As part of our recent ravine restoration project, the Center added new ponds.
+It is important to understand how the blue-spotted salamander accommodates to new environments.
+To further our understanding of the salamander, our citizen scientists will expand their monitoring scope to these new ponds.

 Another reason that understanding the blue-spotted salamander is important is the possibility of adding new species to the ponds they live in.
 By tracking the health of salamander populations, and by recording the presence of different aquatic invertebrates in our ponds, we can decide if we have suitable habitat to introduce other native salamander species to the property.
 Species we might consider are the eastern tiger salamander or spotted salamander.